Sent Back to Login Screen?

 For phone connections, check what phone service the caller has for their cellular device.
 Check they are not using VOIP or calling over wifi as the connections tend to drop out more often.
 Check with other callers present (if there are others) if they are using different phone carriers for their cellular devices and if those calls are successful.
 Ask how many "bars" of service strength their phone is currently receiving.
 Rebooting the device will acquire a new connection that may be stronger than their current connection.
 Potentially you may ask the user with the issue to try calling from a different physical location - to move from their spot and set up to make calls again from a different table, seat, or desk.
 Lastly, if an alternate device may be borrowed for their session, have the caller try connecting with that alternate phone.

 For internet connections, if setting up a location for a phone bank, check the internet and wifi connections to be sure they are fast and reliable.
 If using wifi, make sure your callers are close to the router and are not moving in and out of router range during the call.
 Additionally, keeping the bandwidth clear by preventing use of streaming or social media activity during live calls helps to increase session stability.
 If you are unable to get a better connection, see if callers can use cell phone hot spots to spread out the internet load amongst your callers.
 Please review our exploration of internet issues and the impact on scripts here for further assistance.

-The caller is able to log in and get to the waiting screen (seen below) but is quickly logged out of the system, usually with a popup blue message in the bottom left hand corner of their dialer window.
+The caller can log in and get to the waiting screen (seen below) but is quickly logged out of the system, usually with a popup blue message in the bottom left-hand corner of their dialer window.

-The callers is trying to call into a service that is closed for the day (either because its currently too late/early or because of a special occasion/holiday) or a service that does not have a list loaded.
+The callers are trying to call into a service that is closed for the day (either because it's currently too late/early or because of a special occasion/holiday) or a service that does not have a list loaded.